You can generally find the best prices on last minute Caribbean cruises in the final weeks before your desired sail date.

-(Note: Some Caribbean cruises, like a Disney Cruise Vacation are highly popular, so there is little chance of any last minute deal.)
+(Note: Some Caribbean cruises, like a Disney Cruise Vacation are highly popular, so there is little to no chance of any last minute deal.)

 The hope is that while you are onboard, you will spend whatever you save on your cruise ticket price.

 Consequently, there are many appealing and eye-grabbing things onboard your cruise ship:

 1. The Cruise Ship Casino - It is often joked that many cruise passengers give away their money in the casino.

 2. Your Cruise Ship's Spa Treatment Center - Heck, you are on vacation so why not go all out?
 Get that spa treatment that you've been craving, but note that you will pay more than at your neighborhood spa.

 3. Cruise Photos - Nothing gets you like a professionally done cruise photo.
 Cruise ship photographers take many beautiful pictures and edit them to give a spectacular finish.
 It is difficult to say "No" to those family cruise photos.

 4. Alcohol - I do not believe that you see more alcohol anywhere else than on a cruise ship (my opinion).
 There is much of it to go around and many go around with it.

 It is said that cruise lines make a big chunk of their profits from alcohol sales.

 So, do you see why you can find great deals on last minute Caribbean cruises?